merchisdk/sdk/docs/_typescript/pagination.md

-  The `limit` option controls how many results will be returned per page (further limited by backend-enforced limits, and how many entities are actually available.
-Defaults to 25 if not specified.
+  The `limit` option controls how many results will be returned per page (further limited by backend-enforced limits, and how many entities are actually available).
+It defaults to 25 if not specified.

   The `offset` option controls how many entities to skip over.
 For example, if the limit is set to 10, setting offset to 20 will give you the third page.
-Defaults to zero if not not specified.
+It defaults to zero if not not specified.

   Additionally, the `ListMetadata` type is available on the response of a call to `list`, which contains information about how many entities where